How to leave Maine residency?

 1) Ongoing tax responsibilities

-If you continue to earn income from Maine (such as rental income, business profits, or wages), you will need to file non-resident tax returns.
-This ensures that only the income sourced from Maine is taxed, while income earned in your new state remains separate.
+If you continue to earn income from Maine, such as rental income, business profits, or wages, you will need to file non resident tax returns.
+These returns are structured so that only income sourced from Maine is taxed, while income earned outside Maine is handled under your new state and federal rules.

 2) Rental or business income

 Any rental properties or businesses you maintain in Maine will still be subject to the state’s tax laws.
-Make sure you understand the ongoing tax implications and keep clear records to ensure compliance with Maine tax rules.
+Make sure you understand the ongoing tax implications and keep clear records to help you stay compliant with Maine tax rules.
 Consulting with a tax advisor is highly recommended to navigate these complexities.